-• If you test positive:
+If you test positive:

 - A positive test result shows you have antibodies that likely resulted from an infection with SARS-CoV-2, or possibly a related coronavirus. - It's unclear if those antibodies can provide protection (immunity) against getting infected again.
-This means that we do not know at this time if antibodies make you immune to the virus. - If you have no symptoms, you likely do not have an active infection and no additional follow-up is needed. - If you have symptoms and meet other guidelines for testing, you would need another type of test called a nucleic acid test, or viral test.
+This means that we do not know at this time if antibodies make you immune to the virus. - o If you have no symptoms, you likely do not have an active infection and no additional follow-up is needed. - If you have symptoms and meet other guidelines for testing, you would need another type of test called a nucleic acid test, or viral test.
 This test uses respiratory samples, such as a swab from inside your nose, to confirm COVID-19.
-An antibody test alone cannot tell if you definitely have COVID-19. - It's possible you might test positive for antibodies and you might not have or have ever had symptoms of COVID-19.
+An antibody test cannot tell if you are currently sick with COVID-19. - It's possible you might test positive for antibodies and you might not have or have ever had symptoms of COVID-19.
 This is known as having an asymptomatic infection, or an infection without symptoms.

-• If you test negative:
+If you test negative:

 - If you test negative for COVID-19 antibodies, you probably did not have a previous infection that has gotten better.
 However, you could have a current infection.
 It's possible you could still get sick if you have been exposed to the virus recently, since antibodies don't show up for 1 to 3 weeks after infection.
-This means you could still spread the virus. - o Some people may take even longer to develop antibodies, and some people may not develop antibodies. - If you have symptoms and meet other guidelines for testing, you would need another type of test called a nucleic acid test.
-This test uses respiratory samples, such as a swab from inside your nose, to confirm COVID19.
-An antibody test alone cannot tell if you definitely have COVID-19. - These test results alone do not confirm if you are able to spread the virus that causes COVID-19.
-Know how to protect yourself and others.
+This means you could still spread the virus. - Some people may take even longer to develop antibodies, and some people may not develop antibodies. - If you have symptoms and meet other guidelines for testing, you would need another type of test called a nucleic acid test, or viral test.
+This test uses respiratory samples, such as a swab from inside your nose, to confirm COVID-19.
+An antibody test cannot tell if you are currently sick with COVID-19.